boazsegev/facil.io/docs/_SOURCE/0.7.x/fiobj.md

 In this page you will find a general overview.
 For detailed API information please visit the Core or Type pages.

+To use the facil.io FIOBJ API, include the file `fiobj.h`

 ## Overview

 `facil.io` offers a dynamic type system that makes it a breeze to mix object types together.